coresmart/persistencejs/README.md

       console.log(dump);
     });

-When `null` is provided as a first argument a new transaction will be started for the operation.
-If `null` is provided as second argument, `dump` defaults to dumping _all_ defined entities.
+The `tx` is left out, a new transaction will be started for the operation.
+If the second argument is left out, `dump` defaults to dumping _all_ defined entities.

 The dump format is: